Voicious/Voicious/README.md

 * Moment
 * Request

-To build Voicious you will also need a working CoffeeScript installation
-To build Voicious' documentation, you will also need Docco and Pygments

 ## Licensing

 Copyright &copy; 2011-2012  Voicious

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.